abridged/collabland-dev/docs/common-reference-docs/3-configuring-rules.md

 ]
 ```

-For Gnosis Safe, enter the chain ID at the start of "asset field".
-Please refer to the example below:
+### Gnosis Safe Schema

+You can also gate resources with the Gnosis Safe token which is supported on multiple chains.
+The following example requires at least 1 Gnosis Safe token on the BSC chain.

 ```json
 "rules": [